Mesh Current Analysis Method | Solved Example

-The mesh is a closed path which does not contain any other closed path within it.
+Mesh Definition.
+A “mesh” is a loop in the circuit that does not contain any other loops within it.

 The circuit shown in the following figure has two loops: